plgd-dev/doc/content/en/docs/device-provisioning-service/client-library.md

 - `initialized`: endpoint is set and manager is starting requests
 - `provisioning credentials`: provisioning of credentials has been started
 - `provisioned credentials`: credentials are provisioned
+- `provisioning owner`: requesting of device owner has been started
+- `provisioned owner`: device is owned by the received owner
 - `provisioning acls`: provisioning of acls has been started
 - `provisioned acls`: acls are provisioned
 - `provisioning cloud`: provisioning of cloud configuration has been started
 - `provisioned cloud`: cloud configuration is provisioned
 - `provisioned`: device is fully provisioned and configured
+- `renew credentials`: renewing expired or expiring certificates
 - `transient failure`: provisioning failed with a transient error and the failed step is being retried
 - `failure`: provisioning failed, more information is stored in the last error code property